-In the locus ordering, you can choose one of the two criteria: log-likelihood and "SARF".
+In the locus ordering, you can choose one of the two criteria: "LL" and "SARF".
+"LL" is an abbreviation for "Log Likelihood".
 "SARF" is an abbreviation for "Sum of Adjacent Recombination Fractions" (Liu 1998).
 AntMap will search a locus order which maximizes log-likelihood or minimizes "SARF".

-You can also choose the maximum number of iterations and the number of iterations to confirm order.
-The details of these options are given in the "AntMap Options" section.
+You can also choose the number of runs of locus ordering.
+You can find the meaning of this option in the "AntMap Options" section of the AntMap use's manual.